 This is one of the most vexing questions to consider when your computer malfunctions.
 There are many concerns and ultimately, only you can know what is best.
-This can understandably leave you feeling uncertain and overwhelmed.
+This can understandably leave you feeling uncertain.

 Lucky for you, we have some helpful tips that will make this difficult decision much easier.